Getting started with FPGA control development

 Table of Contents

-This note explains how to get started with the implementation of power converter control algorithms in FPGA.
+This note explains how to get started with the implementation of power converter control algorithms in the FPGA of imperix power electronic controllers.
 The benefit of offloading all or parts of the computations from the CPU to the FPGA is that it often results in much faster closed-loop control systems.

 First, the FPGA control starter template is presented and a tutorial on how to create this template is provided.
 Then, the reader will learn how to retrieve ADC results from the FPGA as well as to exchange data with the CPU.
 The page ends with a simple hello-world example illustrating all the keys steps of FPGA control implementation.